-Nothing compares the tranquility I felt when I finally set foot on the sand of Puting Buhangin.
-At first, it was hard for me to believe that paradise was right there at my very eyes, but as I lingered around its shoreline, I realized that this newly discovered gem is genuine.
+The tranquility I felt when I finally set foot on the sand of Puting Buhangin was incomparable.
+At first, it was hard for me to believe that paradise was right there at my very eyes, but as I lingered around its shoreline, I realized that this newly discovered gem was real.
 While I gasped with approbation, humming birds and soothing small waves sang with me.

-Puting Buhangin is one of the most resplendent and mellow beaches I’ve seen.
-The beach comes with intermittent shades of turquoise, cerulean, and aquamarine.
-White sand of the island adds to its glamour and keeps me swim for more even during the heights of noon.
-It’s really ideal for swimming because of its smooth and fine white sand.
-A long walk along seashore is also advisable even with barefoot.
-Though, like any other beaches, there are also some parts where hard pebbles, rocks and slabs are attendant.
+Puting Buhangin is one of the most mellow beaches I’ve seen.
+The beach comes with intermittent shades of turquoise and deep blue.
+Its smooth and fine white sand, and clear waters could keep one swim for more even during the heights of noon.
+Long walks along its seashore are also advisable even with barefoot.
+Though, like any other beaches, there are also some parts where presence of hard pebbles, rocks and slabs can be felt.

-The place is covered mostly by coconut trees and bermuda grass.
-The presence of mini forest which forms the island cove is an annexed attraction to its whole panorama.
+The whole place is covered mostly by coconut trees and bermuda grass.
+Presence of the mini forest which forms the island cove is an annexed attraction to its whole panorama.

-Dwellers call the place as Lukang Beach—a private resort owned by a Chinese businessman.
-I was also told that there are some disputes regarding the acquisition of the property that’s why it is not being developed.
-The island is located in Barangay Polo Ibaba, Pagbilao, Quezon.
-You can reach it by land or by boat.
-From Pagbilao Market, the approximate travel by land is 1hr and 20 minutes for trekking; however, it will take you only 40 minutes if you prefer to ride on a boat.
+Dwellers call the place Lukang Beach—a private resort owned by a Chinese businessman.
+I was also told that this property is being disputed which is why it is not being developed.
+The island is located at Barangay Polo Ibaba, Pagbilao in Quezon province.
+It is accessible by land or sea.

 HOW TO GET TO PUTING BUHANGIN, PAGBILAO, QUEZON